jansmolders86/mediacenterjs/README.md

 * Local caching of information and images
 * Basic transcoding and playback of movies and music
 * Weather information based on location
-* basic transcoding of movies and music
+* Basic transcoding of movies and music
+* Basic screensaver

 What's coming up
 =================

 * better transcoding handeling
-* Activate Screensaver (dimming mode)

 What's not working
 ==================